-9. Sync Sales Order fulfillment statuses.
+10. Sync Sales Order fulfillment statuses.
 If switched ON, then when the Delivery status for a Sales Order is changed to "Delivered" in Katana, the fulfillment status in WooCommerce will change to "Completed", and vice versa.
-Read more.
+Read more

-10. Sync stock levels from Katana to WooCommerce.
-If the stock sync from Katana to WooCommerce is switched ON, Katana will automatically sync stock levels for each product from Katana to WooCommerce in real-time.
-Read more.
+11. Sync stock levels from Katana to WooCommerce.
+If the stock sync from Katana to WooCommerce is switched ON, Katana will automatically sync stock levels from the selected location for each product from Katana to WooCommerce in real-time.
+Read more

-11. Commitments from orders created in Katana reduce the availability of stock in WooCommerce.
+12. Commitments from orders created in Katana reduce the availability of stock in WooCommerce.
 You can select whether Sales Orders created directly in Katana affect the stock levels in WooCommerce or not.
 For example, if you enter large wholesale orders manually to Katana but wish to prevent those from reducing the available stock in WooCommerce, you can opt-out from this option.
-Read more.
+Read more